MrJellimann/PegasOSDocumentation/Addendum_Design_Document/3_PEGASOS_FIRST_RELEASE.md

 # 3.0.0 PegasOS First Release

 The first public release of PegasOS will be released at the end of the Fall 2020 Semester, which means that the first public release of PegasOS will be available on Wednesday, December 2nd, 2020.
-The link to this release is here.
+The link to this release is [here](https://github.com/MrJellimann/PegasOS/releases/tag/v1.0.0).
 The original PegasOS Team may or may not continue work on PegasOS past this point, though this is not guaranteed.
-This point will be discussed further in PegasOS Future.
+This point will be discussed further in *PegasOS Future*.

 We will break down the features of this release into four main components: the Command Line Interface or Shell, the File System, the Task System, and the Memory Management System.